JCSDA/jedi-docs/docs/inside/jedi-components/saber/mo_vert_loc.rst

 **Multivariate localization:**  this block only performs univariate localization, i.e. removes all cross-variable signal.
 Multivariate localization is still possible by summing or duplicating variables before or after this block.

-**Amplitude at zero separation:** no check is currently done to ensure the provided localization matrix has unit amplitude on the diagonal.

 Possible further improvements
 -----------------------------